Tel Megiddo National Park in northern Israel allows seeing the remains of the ancient city Megiddo (Armageddon).

-The city gate and Canaanite palace: The main find from the Canaanite period are the city gate (15th century BCE), and the original stone paving from the period that leads to it.
-Alongside it is the Canaanite palace – the remains of a vast structure of rooms built around a central courtyard.
+The city gate and Canaanite palace: The main find from the Canaanite period is the city gate (15th century BCE) and the original stone paving from the period that leads to it.
+Alongside it is the Canaanite palace – the remains of a large structure of rooms built around a central courtyard.
 In one of the rooms, spectacular items were found, including gold objects, hundreds of pieces of decorated ivory jewelry, and a washroom paved with shells.

 Source: unless stated otherwise, all historical quotes were taken from the official site.